 The MODIS product is first evaluated through a comparison with ground-based observations collected from the Aerosol Robotic Network (AERONET).
-At the sites of this network, total number of AOD columns are measured using ground sunphotometers.
+At the sites of this network, total number of AOD columns are measured using ground sun-

+25 photometers.
 AOD and Ångström measurements at Cabauw and Leipzig have been used for validation.
 The location of these two AERONET sites are marked in Fig. 5.
 Figure 3 and Figure 4 show the time series of AERONET AOD and Ångström observations at these two sites from the Level 1.5 product (cloud-screened and quality controlled).
-MODIS AODs and Ångströms at 500 nm are also shown as an average over the $0.1^{\circ} \times 0.1^{\circ}$ model grid cell in which the site is located.
+MODIS AODs and Ångströms at 500 nm are also shown as an average over the 0.1°× 0.1° model grid cell in which the site is located.

 The time series reveal that the MODIS AOD and Ångström observations match the spread in the AERONET observations well.
 There are also some inconsistent MODIS Ångström values that did not match the AERONET measurements all the time.
-Specifically, we have several MODIS Ångström measurements around 0 at the Leipzip site, as shown in the green colored
+Specifically, we have several MODIS Ångström measurements around 0 at the Leipzip site, as shown in the green colored region in Fig. 4(b); meanwhile, the nearby MODIS Ångström exponents and AERONET measurements exhibit high levels.
+The 0 MODIS Ångström exponent at Leipzig on July 24 refers to the pixels in the green colored region (Fig. 2(b)).
+These local inconsistent Ångström observations are supposed to occur due to the retrieval error, which might prevent us from exploring fine-scale aerosol size distributions in Section 5.1.2.

 Figure 1.
-Aerosol extinction vs. mean geometric dry radius $r_g$ . (a): extinction efficiency $\mathcal{Q}{ext}$ ; (b): total cross section per unite dry mass $\mathcal{S}$ ; (c): extinction coefficients $\epsilon{ext}$ ; (d): Ångström exponent $\mathcal{A}$ .
-Note that $\lambda$ represents the incident wavelength.
+Aerosol extinction vs. mean geometric dry radius r_g . (a): extinction efficiency Q{ext} ; (b): total cross section per unite dry mass S; (c): extinction coefficients ε{ext} ; (d): Ångström exponent A. Note that λ represents the incident wavelength.
 Abbreviations (bc: black carbon; so4: sulfate aerosols; oc: organic carbon; RH: relative humidity)

 Figure 2.
-MODIS AOD and Ångström, Control LOTOS-EUROS AOD ${550}$ and Ångström ${650-470}$ .
+MODIS AOD and Ångström, Control LOTOS-EUROS AOD{550} and Ångström650-470.
 Although LE AOD and Ångström can be simulated anywhere, they are only projected into the MODIS space for making the comparison easier.
 Gray pixels indicate observation vacancy.